Heaven in Christianity: Christadelphians

 Christadelphians do not believe that anyone will go to heaven upon death.
 Instead, they believe that only Jesus went to Heaven and resides there alongside Jehovah.
-Christadelphians instead believe that following death, the soul enters a state of unconsciousness, and will stay that way until the Last Judgment, where those saved will be resurrected and the damned will be annihilated.
+Christadelphians instead believe that following death, the soul enters a state of unconsciousness, and will stay that way until the Last Judgement, where those saved will be resurrected and the damned will be annihilated.
 The Kingdom of God will be established on Earth, starting in the land of Israel, and Jesus will rule over the kingdom for a millennium.

 Jehovah's Witnesses

 Jehovah's Witnesses believe that heaven is the dwelling place of Jehovah and his spirit creatures.
 They believe that only 144,000 chosen faithful followers ("The Anointed") will be resurrected to heaven to rule with Christ over the majority of mankind who will live on Earth.

 Latter Day Saint movement

 The view of heaven according to the Latter Day Saint movement is based on section 76 of the Doctrine and Covenants as well as 1 Corinthians 15 in the King James Version of the Bible.
-The afterlife is divided first into two levels until the Last Judgment; afterwards it is divided into four levels, the upper three of which are referred to as "degrees of glory" that, for illustrative purposes, are compared to the brightness of heavenly bodies: the sun, moon, and stars.
+The afterlife is divided first into two levels until the Last Judgement; afterwards it is divided into four levels, the upper three of which are referred to as "degrees of glory" that, for illustrative purposes, are compared to the brightness of heavenly bodies: the Sun, Moon, and stars.

-Before the Last Judgment, spirits separated from their bodies at death go either to paradise or to spirit prison dependent on if they had been baptised and confirmed by the laying on of hands.
-Paradise is a place of rest while its inhabitants continue learning in preparation for the Last Judgment.
+Before the Last Judgement, spirits separated from their bodies at death go either to paradise or to spirit prison dependent on if they had been baptised and confirmed by the laying on of hands.
+Paradise is a place of rest while its inhabitants continue learning in preparation for the Last Judgement.
 Spirit prison is a place of learning for the wicked and unrepentant and those who were not baptised; however, missionary efforts done by spirits from paradise enable those in spirit prison to repent, accept the gospel and the atonement and receive baptism through the practice of baptism for the dead.

-After the resurrection and Last Judgment, people are sent to one of four levels:
+After the resurrection and Last Judgement, people are sent to one of four levels: